 "You can't leave me here on my own."

 "I'll only have a quick dip, I won't be long."

 I gave a wolf whistle and a laugh as Ellis stripped naked.
 He posed like Charles Atlas.
 "Go and have your swim," I said.
 "You look like a right idiot standing there."
 Ellis dashed over to the pool, eager to try the new diving board that had been installed.

 "Watch this," he called.
 "I can still do them."
-He threw himself backward off the board in an attempt to do a back flip, but he had misjudged and hit his head on the board before tumbling into the pool.
+He threw himself backward off the board in an attempt to do a backflip, but he misjudged and hit his head on the board before tumbling into the pool.